 To puree or not to puree

 From four-months, your baby’s stomach is mature enough to handle food in a smooth, pureed form, spoon-fed to them by you.
 Traditionally this means the first thing on the menu is iron-fortified rice cereal.
 Then after a few days, you introduce fruits and vegetables, one type at a time, so that you can check for adverse reactions.
 After a month, you introduce meat.
 All pureed, all spoon-fed until they’re eight or nine months and start to need coarser foods.
 However the current guidelines from Raising Children say that there is no need to introduce one food type at a time, and rather that a wider range of options means a greater tasting experience and better nutrition.
-You can buy pureed food in jars, or the more popular pouches, in supermarkets or make your own.
+You can buy pureed food in jars, or the more popular pouches, in supermarkets or make your own with the Babycook Solo.

 WTF is baby-led weaning

 Baby-led weaning (BLW) is an alternative to spoon-feeding purees, which has grown in popularity in recent years.
 This method means you skip the purees and wait until your baby is developed enough to hold food (around six months) and feed it to themselves.
 Literally letting the baby lead the weaning.
 In practice, this means sitting your baby in their high chair, preferably at mealtime with the rest of the family, and offering finger foods (like a finger-length of quartered cucumber, tomato or a cooked potato) which they can pick up and take to their mouth as they choose.
 Advocates for this method say it helps the child learn to regulate their own food intake, have a wider acceptance of different foods and develop fine motor skills better as they handle the food.
 There isn’t a large evidence base to support BLW over purees or vice-versa, but if you are a family that cooks regular dinners, it may be a lot easier to have your baby eat what and when everyone else eats rather than at a separate meal time when you have to do the feeding.
 The biggest fear around BLW is choking, particularly from grandparents.
 Of the data that is available, babies are no more likely to choke when feeding themselves than if they are spoon-fed.
-BLW advocates that the child is always sat up straight, in control of the food themselves and supervised, to minimise choking risk and, ofcourse, be smart about what you give them.
+BLW advocates that the child is always sat up straight, in control of the food themselves and supervised, to minimise choking risk and, of course, be smart about what you give them.
 No matter how you choose to feed them, a six-month-old should not be given small, hard pieces of fruit, nuts, whole grapes or other obvious choking hazards.
+Get some more advice and recipes on weaning with Annabel Karmel's book.

 When to start baby food?

 The recommendation on when to start your baby on solids is “around six months but not before four months”, but it all depends on your baby.
 For solids, your baby needs to have good head and neck control and be able to sit up supported.
-Then, it’s about looking out for what pediatricians call “the signs”.
+Then, it’s about looking out for what paediatricians call “the signs”.
 These all revolve around your baby showing interest in food.
 Things like them watching you while you eat, reaching for food, bringing things to their mouth and the loss of their thrusting tongue reflex — you’ll know it when you see it.

 When to stop breastfeeding?

 Regardless of when you start introducing solids, milk (breast or formula) continues to be a baby’s main source of nutrition until they are 12 months.
 It is advised that you continue to breastfeed or give formula until at least this time and beyond.
 In the beginning, you’ll provide a milk feed before their solids meal, and then, at around nine months when babies have developed the necessary chewing and swallowing skills, they can start having milk feeds after solid meals.
 From six months you can also start offering your baby cool, boiled water, and after 12 months they can drink it straight from the tap.
+Make sure to grab a sippy cup for when they're ready to start drinking like this one from Liewood.

 “Food is fun until they’re one!”